genome21/CDU/TECHNICAL_PAPER.md

 In conclusion, CI/CD tools like Jenkins, GitLab CI/CD, and GitHub Actions play a crucial role in implementing CDU by enabling developers to integrate dependency updates into their existing development workflows.
 These tools help ensure that applications are continuously updated, tested, and deployed, keeping them current, secure, and compatible with the latest versions of their dependencies.

 ## 2.3.
-Versioning Strategies for Dependencies
+Versioning strategies for dependencies

-Choosing the right versioning strategy for dependencies is crucial for maintaining compatibility and stability in software projects while implementing Continuous Dependency Updating (CDU).
-Two widely adopted approaches are semantic versioning and the use of lock files or version pinning.
-Each of these strategies has its advantages and can be used in conjunction with CDU to ensure a smooth dependency management process.
+Choosing the right versioning strategy for dependencies is essential in the context of CDU, as it helps manage the risks associated with updating dependencies while ensuring that your application benefits from the latest improvements.
+There are two main versioning strategies to consider: semantic versioning and lock files or version pinning.

 ### Semantic Versioning